Subject Matter

 COSH! processes personal data of Members and users solely for the following purposes:

-d) complying with legal obligations.
+d) Compliance with legal obligations.

 2. Rights of Members and Users